porespellar/searxng-LDR-academic/searx/infopage/en/about.md

 {{link('search engines', 'preferences')}} while not storing information about its users.

+## About this Fork (LDR-Academic)

+This is a specialized fork of SearXNG designed for **academic research** and **professional workplace environments**.

+**Key Differences:**
+- **Academic Focus:** Optimized for scholarly research with 12+ academic engines enabled (BASE, OpenAlex, Wolfram|Alpha, Library of Congress, etc.).
+- **Workplace Safe:** All NSFW, torrent, piracy, and entertainment content has been removed.
+- **Integration:** Designed as a drop-in replacement for [Local Deep Research](https://github.com/LearningCircuit/local-deep-research).
+- **Security:** Hardened configuration with strict safe search and security auditing.

+*Maintained by porespellar.
+Not affiliated with the official SearXNG project.*

 The SearXNG project is driven by an open community.
 Come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]